christo/revenge/README.md

 ## Interactive Disassembly

-While as much detection as possible is ideal, detection cannot be perfect and all designation options should be selectable by the user.
+While as much _automated_ detection as possible is ideal, it can't be perfect and all designation options should be selectable by the user.

 * Mark self-modifying code